 Fish & Chips

-Just go to Woolloomooloo, Taipei’s original Australian-style cafe.
-Their English breakfast doesn’t look like it was plated to perfection for Instagram and I especially like the homemade sourdough bread.
+My local is Woolloomooloo, Taipei’s original Australian-style cafe.
+Their full English breakfast doesn’t look like it was plated to perfection for Instagram and I especially like the homemade sourdough bread.
 Second Floor Cafe is another good option.
 They have a huge menu and a bunch of locations around town.

 For vegetarian and vegan options, The Best Vegan & Vegetarian Eats in Taipei has a whole section dedicated to brunch and bistro fare.

 There are plenty of places to get pasta in Taipei, but at Antico Forno it’s made fresh in-house.
-The restaurant feels like a cozy neighborhood Italian place, and the other diners were mostly local Taiwanese families when I went on a Sunday night.
+The restaurant feels like a cozy neighborhood Italian place.
 They have a delicious cold platter for 800NT.
 I also loved the pappardelle with sausage, mushroom and truffle.

 Salt and Stone inside the Taipei 101 mall is another quality pick for pastas, pizzas and appetizers.
 And I can’t forget Gusto Market of Taste.
 They make amazing sandwiches with Italian cheeses and cold cuts.
-They also have lots of burrata and mozzarella cheese in the fridge.
+They also have lots of burrata and mozzarella cheese chilling in the fridge.